top of page

 Ellittico, di Beffe e Elegie

-This composition has been recently recorder by internationally known musicians Alda Dizdari, Ruben Lopes Jacinto, and Giulia Semerano, at London's St Pancras Clock Tower, and it is due to be published as part of a new album in late 2025.
+This composition was recently recorded by the internationally acclaimed musicians Alda Dizdari, Ruben Lopes Jacinto, and Giulia Semerano at the iconic St Pancras Clock Tower in London.
+The recording is set to be released as part of a new album in late 2026.

 Ellittico, di Beffe e Elegie